NeilScienceguy1/ChesSBS/README.md

 # File Structure

-- API: LEGACY CODE (V1 OF THE WEBSITE CODED IN NODEJS/EJS)
-- CLIENT: BETA CODE (V2 OF THE WEBSITE CODED IN REACT)
+- CLIENT: BETA CODE (V2 OF THE WEBSITE CODED IN REACT AND TYPESCRIPT)

-# Changes to Website Data

-- To change the data present on the website, you can navigate to client/src/data, where you can change the values in the corresponding files.
+# IMPORTANT

-- IMPORTANT: DO NOT TOUCH THE OTHER FILES.
-ANY CHANGES TO THE STATIC DATA SHOULD ONLY BE MADE THROUGH THE DATA FOLDER.
+- DO NOT TOUCH CODE IN THE CONFIG FILES.